 Where to Eat Christmas Lunch in Sydney

 - Lunch with a bird’s eye view – Sydney Tower buffet will feature Christmas favourites with its regular offering 2019 details not yet available however 2018 was – $140 adults and $49 for kids.
-Bookings and deposits are required.
-They are also offering a Christmas Eve dinner if that is more your thing $120 and $49 for kids.
-Bookings available now.
+Bookings and deposits were required.
+They also offered a Christmas Eve dinner if that is more your thing $120 and $49 for kids.

 - Lunch for those with a big appetite – Sheraton on the Park is my favourite Sydney buffet; the food is always excellent quality, and it has a lovely outlook on Hyde Park.
 Last year Christmas lunch buffet including drinks was $299 for lunch or $195 for dinner.
 No prices available yet but I would undoubtedly pre-book this one.